westrangeloops/q2D-Materials/Examples/5_Monolayer.md

 ### When you add spacers and penetration
 - Provide `spacer="CCCC[NH3+]"` (SMILES) or a list; external L1 A-sites become Ap-sites and get populated by spacers.
+- `spacer=None` (default): No Ap-sites are created.
+External L1 A-sites remain as regular A-sites and get populated with A-ions (not left as holes).
 - `penetration` is a float or list (fractions of `BX_dist`) cycling over external A/Ap sites; positive moves out, negative moves in.

 ### Practical tips